ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 MATLAB scripts for model simulation, R scripts for benchmarking against public data, and additional scripts used within JPMorgan Chase Institute's secure computing environment.
-The publicly available code requires Stata, Matlab, and R. Only hte confidential data and code (only available on JRCM servers) requires Python.
-The deposit contains 1 do files, 45 r files, 44 m files, 2 sh files, of which one is a main/master file (for matlab code).
+The publicly available code requires Stata, Matlab, and R. The confidential data and code (only available on JPMCI servers) requires Python.
+Pseudocode is provided, but these scripts will not reproduce the figures from the paper.
 The replication process involves running the JPMCI scripts first, followed by the benchmarking scripts, and finally the model scripts.
-The package covers various stages of data processing, model calibration, simulation, and result generation to reproduce the findings presented in the paper.
+The package covers various stages of data processing, model calibration, simulation, and result generation to reproduce much of the findings presented in the paper.
+Details about what figures can and cannot be produced are provided in `pandemic_ui_public/figure_table_mapping.xlsx`.

 ## Data Availability and Provenance Statements